pratyush3300/pratyush3300/README.md

 # What's up Guys, I'm Pratyush Prasoon

 A final Year B.Tech Student at KIIT University with specialization in Information Technology.
-My journey into tech started with curiosity around how websites and systems work, which later evolved into a passion for solving real-world problems through code.
-Over the time, I’ve worked on a range of projects—from building a chatbot app for a Hackathon Project to analyzing stock data with Python.
+My journey into tech began with a curiosity around how websites and systems work, which later evolved into a passion for solving real-world problems.
+Over the time, I’ve worked on a range of projects— from building a chatbot app for a Hackathon Project to analyzing stock data with Python.
-💻 Passionate about Web Development | Machine Learning | Data Analysis
+💻 Passionate about Software Development | Machine Learning
 🔭 Currently Exploring: TypeScript, Deep Learning, Generative AI

 📫 Reach me from: [LinkedIn](https://www.linkedin.com/in/pratyushpra)